 The Board of Directors shall furnish the Committee with all information necessary for evaluation of the operation of the Club.

 In addition the Committee shall:

-elect the Chairman and Deputy Chairman of the Board for a period of one year.
-The election of the Chairman and the Deputy Chairman shall be from among those members of the Board who have not been elected by the employees.
+- elect the Chair and Deputy Chair of the Board for a period of one year.
+The election of the Chair and the Deputy Chair shall be from among those members of the Board who have not been elected by the employees.

 (a) investments that are substantial in relation to the funds of the Club.